Your partner in precision urethane-based technology from prototype to production.

 What is Polypropylene?

 Polypropylene (PP) is created through the polymerization of propylene gas.
-Thermoplastics like polypropylene and polyethylene liquefy under high heat, which allow these materials to easily take shape generally through injection molding or thermoforming.
-Because of this, polypropylene can display a wide range of properties based on the chosen manufacturing method.
-While polypropylene may have many similarities to polyethylene, polyurethanes tend to offer more robust physical properties even in the most extreme environments.
+As a thermoplastic, polypropylene can easily take shape through processes like injection molding or thermoforming, particularly when heated.
+This flexibility allows polypropylene to display a wide range of properties based on the chosen manufacturing method.
+While polypropylene shares similarities with polyethylene, polyurethanes typically offer more robust physical properties, especially in extreme environments.

 MPC Manufactured Products What is Polyurethane?

 Unlike polypropylene, polyurethane is a thermoset formed through the chemical reaction between a polyol and diisocyanate.
-Despite having a complex chemical structure, this unique material can allow engineers to tailor the urethane's chemistry to meet specific design requirements.
-For instance, polyurethanes can be custom formulated to be either soft and flexible as a cushion to something hard and rigid like metal.
-Due to their adaptability, this unique material can offer unlimited design freedom through a cast or Reaction Injection Molded (RIM) process.
+Despite having a complex chemical structure, this unique material can allow engineers to tailor its chemistry to meet specific design requirements.
+For example, polyurethanes can be custom formulated to be either soft and flexible or hard and rigid.
+Their adaptability provides unlimited design freedom through a cast molding processes.

 Differences Between Polypropylene & Polyurethane

 Despite having similar names, polyethylene and polyurethanes differ significantly.
-As an example, the table below breaks down these variations to help discern between the two sought-after materials:
+The table below highlights key distinctions between these materials:

 Polypropylene Polyurethane

-Commonly injection molded or thermoformed Commonly cast or Reaction Injection Molded (RIM)
+Commonly injection molded or thermoformed Commonly cast molded

 Limited durometers available Can be custom formulated to meet exact design needs